When users use my Angular apps, they shall be able to select a theme from a theme list, some of which are dark.

 themeLink = document.createElement('link');

-themeLink.id = this.themeLinkId;
+themeLink.id = this.settings.themeLinkId;

 themeLink.rel = 'stylesheet';

-const firstTheme = picked ??
+const themeDicKey = picked ??
 Object.keys(AppConfigConstants.themesDic!)[0];

-themeLink.href = firstTheme;
+themeLink.href = themeDicKey;

 document.head.appendChild(themeLink);

-this.selectedTheme = firstTheme;
+this.selectedTheme = themeDicKey;

-console.info(`Initially loaded theme ${firstTheme}`);
+console.info(`Initially loaded theme ${themeDicKey}`);

-if (appColorsDir === undefined) {
+if (this.settings.appColorsLinkId) {

 }